 Imagine this: a girl with warm undertones and dark skin would look great in light yellow.
 However, the same colour might look pale on someone with warm undertones and light skin.

 Here are some recommended shades for different combinations.

-If you have a cool undertones and deep skin:
+If you have a cool undertones and dark skin:

 Candy colours on the cool side of the colour specturm like aquamarine, mint and lilac would bring out the glow in you.
 To enhance your skintone, you can even try a frosty off-white number.

 If you have a cool undertones and fair skin:

 Deep jewel tones like emerald, sapphire and magenta would make you look like a royal.Try to avoid warm shades as the stark contrast against your skin may be overwhelming.